Settings

 Setting your FPS limit and managing overages works the same way in Cloud Insights as for Traffic Insights.
 See [FPS Limit](https://docs.thousandeyes.com/product-documentation/traffic-insights/traffic-insights-fps-monitoring#fps-limit) in the Traffic Insights article for more information.
 The key difference is in how you lower your FPS rate as opposed to increasing your FPS limit.

-To decrease your FPS rate in Cloud Insights, you can decrease the number of specific resource groups and regions you want ThousandEyes to analyze flow logs for (currently only avaialble for AWS environments).
-Use the AWS Integration Policies tab to select the VPCs to pull flow logs from.
-For more information, see AWS Integration Policies.
+To decrease your FPS rate in Cloud Insights, you can decrease the number of specific resource groups, regions, or subscriptions you want ThousandEyes to analyze flow logs for.
+Use the **Integration Policies** tab to select where ThousandEyes should pull flow logs from.
+For more information, see [Integration Policies](#integration-policies).

 The **Tags Management** tab lists your cloud provider tags.
 Select up to 5 tags to use as filters in **Cloud Insights > Views**.